sudostake/sudostake_web_near/docs/reference/roles.md

 Viewer roles and UI gating

-This app derives viewer roles from on-chain indexed vault state (see sudostake_contracts_near/contracts/vault/src/types.rs and view.rs) and the connected wallet.
+This app derives viewer roles from on-chain indexed vault state and the connected wallet.

 Roles